Frequently asked questions for Aussie Rules Football v3

 How can I find the values for various enum data points within the API?

 Many enum values are listed in the FAQ below.
-For the most up-to-date values, please see the Schema section of the OpenAPI specification here: https://api.sportradar.com/australianrules/trial/v3/openapi/swagger/index.html
+For the most up-to-date values, please see the Schema section of the OpenAPI specification here.

 What format are date fields presented in?

-All of our Date/Time attributes are in UTC, presented in the ISO 8601 standard format.
+Date values are presented in the ISO 8601 standard format.

 How do I locate the TTL (Time to Live)/cache on an API endpoint?